PrestaShop/prestashop-specs/back-office/catalog/catalog-products-listing.md

 - Quantity: it's possible to sort by quantity asc or desc and search by quantity min & max

+If anything other than a number is filled in min or max field, the field becomes red and the value is removed (issue <a href=""> 11167</a>)

 - Status: it's possible to sort by status asc or desc and select a status in the dropdown

 - Actions: it's possible to edit a product, preview, duplicate or delete

+Sorts should work after duplicating products and changing page (isse <a href="https://github.com/PrestaShop/PrestaShop/issues/14175
+">14175</a>)

 Below, the same behavior as others listing: